Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

-After obtaining representations from knowledge encoder, it is crucial to explore how the aggregation and semantic transformation affect the performance.
-Therefore, we designed several variants with different aggregation and semantic transformation approaches to investigate their impact.
-In the original version of \textbf{KAR}, the aggregation function is average pooling over representations of all tokens. \textbf{KAR-last} only utilizes the representation corresponding to the last token, while \textbf{KAR-wavg} applies a weighted average over all the tokens, with higher weights assigned to tokens towards the end of the sequence.
-Similar to Section~\ref{sec:knowledge_encoder}, \textbf{KAR-MLP} and \textbf{KAR-MoE} replace the hybrid-expert adaptor with an MLP and an MoE, respectively.
-To ensure a fair comparison, all the variants and KAR use ChatGLM as knowledge encoder and DIN/DCNv2/AutoInt as backbone models, and the comparison is presented in Table~\ref{tab:aggre_transfer}.

-First, compared to KAR, the performances of all variants decline to some extent, yet they still exhibit significant improvement over backbone models.
-This suggests that different aggregation and semantic transformation methods do influence performance, but they are still capable of combining the knowledge from LLMs with RSs.
-Furthermore, the performance order of KAR, KAR-wavg, and KAR-last indicates that the useful information for RS is distributed across the representation of various tokens and is not biased toward the end of the sentence.
-Finally, the results of KAR, KAR-MoE, and KAR-MLP across different backbone models also confirm the finding in Section~\ref{sec:knowledge_encoder} that complex transformation structures can better exploit representations generated by the knowledge encoder.

-\subsection{Efficiency Study (RQ5)}
+\subsection{Efficiency Study (RQ7)}

-To quantify the actual time complexity of KAR, we compare the inference time of KAR based on DIN with the API of an LLM and the base DIN model in Table~\ref{tab:inference}.
-For \textbf{LLM API}, we follow the zero-shot user rating prediction in~\cite{kang2023llms} that provides the user viewing history and ratings as prompt and invokes a mainstream AI chatbot API to predict user ratings on candidate items.
+To quantify the actual time complexity of KAR, we compare the inference time of KAR based on DIN with a widely-used LLM API, strongest baseline TALLRec, and base DIN model in Table~\ref{tab:inference}.
+For \textbf{LLM API}, we follow the zero-shot user rating prediction in~\cite{kang2023llms} that provides the user viewing history and ratings as prompt and invokes the API to predict user ratings on candidate items.
 Since this approach does not allow setting a batch size, the table presents the average response time per sample.
 For KAR, we evaluate the two acceleration strategies as introduced in Section~\ref{sec:speed_up}: $\textbf{KAR}_{w/\,apt}$, where the adaptor participates in the inference stage, and $\textbf{KAR}_{w/o\,apt}$, where the adaptor is detached from inference.
 The experiments of KAR and base model are all conducted on a Tesla V100 with 32G memory, with a batch size of 256.
-We present the average inference time per batch in Table~\ref{tab:inference}, from which we draw the following conclusions.
+With the same Tesla V100, we also test \textbf{TALLRec} and only showcase the average inference time per sample, since 32G memory cannot handle LLM with batch size of 256.
+Table~\ref{tab:inference} presents the average inference time, from which we draw following conclusions.